historicalnetworkresearch/netsci-maastricht/index.md

 Satellite Event: June 3rd, 14:30-17:30

 #### REQUIREMENTS
-Submissions (max 1 page in PDF format) must include title, author(s), affiliation(s), e-mail address(es), name of the presenter.
+Submissions (max 1 page in PDF format), beside the abstract (max 500 words) must include title, author(s), affiliation(s), e-mail address(es), name of the presenter.
 We highly recommended to add a visualisation of your network.

 Presenters of accepted contributions must register for NetSci2025 (information [here](https://netsci2025.github.io/registration/)).